Isaaruwu/Template-Generator/README.md

 - Creating a git repo.
 - Implementing templates for specific project types (e.g., web applications, data science projects).
 - Enhancing the CLI interface with more interactive features and options.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contributing
+Contributions are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+## Acknowledgments
+This project was inspired by the need for a quick and standardized way to set up Python projects.